jaydestro/DCComics/README.md

 # DC Comics Comic Book Search Web App

-This repository contains a simple web application built using Flask and MongoDB that enables users to search for comic book information based on keywords.
+This repository contains a simple web application built using Flask and Azure Cosmos DB that enables users to search for comic book information based on keywords.

 ## Table of Contents